-The literature examined in Chapter3 can broadly classed into three different areas (with major references indicated):
+We have examined a range of literature that can be broadly classed into three different areas (with major references indicated):

-- 1. Rendering Vector Graphics [11, 21, 33] - Rasterisation of Vector Graphics is non-trivial but well understood - Traditionally most rasterisation has been performed on the CPU and drawing on a dedicated GPU; current interest is in techniques for utilising the GPU directly to rasterise vector graphics - 2.
-Representations of Vector Documents [6, 3, 22, 8, 5] - Traditional approaches are be based on a programmatic model (PostScript, TFX, DVI) - The Document Object Model (DOM) used by web technologies is a powerful way to produce dynamic documents (HTML5, SVG, Javascript) - These approaches can overlap (PDF) - 3.
-Number Representations [45, 13, 9, 56] - Most document standards either specify, suggest, or imply a IEEE-754 floating point representation (T_FX is an exception) - IEEE-754 is widely used, although there are instances of languages or processors which do not conform exactly to the standard - Some GPUs in particular may not conform to IEEE-754, possibly trading some accuracy for performance - Arbitrary precision floating point arithmetic is possible through several libraries
+- 1. Rendering Vector Graphics [10, 20, 32] - Rasterisation of Vector Graphics is non-trivial but well understood - Traditionally most rasterisation has been performed on the CPU and drawing on a dedicated GPU; current interest is in techniques for utilising the GPU directly to rasterise vector graphics - 2.
+Representations of Vector Documents [6, 3, 21, 13, 5] - Traditional approaches are be based on a programmatic model (PostScript, TFX, DVI) - The Document Object Model (DOM) used by web technologies is a powerful way to produce dynamic documents (HTML5, SVG, Javascript) - These approaches can overlap (PDF) - 3.
+Number Representations [44, 12, 8, 53] - Most document standards either specify, suggest, or imply a IEEE-754 floating point representation (TEX is an exception) - IEEE-754 is widely used, although there are instances of languages or processors which do not conform exactly to the standard - Some GPUs in particular may not conform to IEEE-754, possibly trading some accuracy for performance